-For the belowground biomass estimation models, the regression constants of all the equations retained are statistically significant (P < .05).
-They range from P < .001 to P = .003.
+For the belowground biomass estimation models, the regression constants of all the equations retained were statistically significant (P < .05) and ranging from P < .001 to P = .003.
 The prediction models presented explain approximately 85.7 to 88% of the variation in belowground biomass.
-Belowground biomass using DBH as the sole variable performed better than that integrating height (adjusted $R^2 = 0.880$ ; RSE= 0.719; AIC=21.140) (Table 5).
+Belowground biomass using DBH as the sole variable performed better than that integrating height (adjusted R2=0.880; RSE= 0.719; AIC=21.140) (Table 5) and (Fig. 7).